Be the first to review “The Ideology of the Entertainment Media” Cancel reply

 Michael Parenti

-Michael Parenti is one of this country’s foremost independent political analysts.
+Michael Parenti is a leading independent political analyst and scholar.
 Cornel West calls him, “a towering prophetic voice.”
 He has taught at major colleges and universities in the U.S. and abroad.
-He is the author of numerous books including the classic Democracy for the Few, Power and the Powerless, The Face of Imperialism, and The Assassination of Julius Caesar.
+He is the author of numerous books including Democracy for the Few, Power and the Powerless, The Assassination of Julius Caesar, and Against Empire.

 Reviews